 Review the board-approved credit flexibility policy.
 Does the school have any students participating in credit flexibility?
-Yes No
+Yes No Add a comment if any issues are identified.

 Student Enrollment Documentation and Attendance

 Review the files for the SSIDs selected in the sample.
 Each student record file in the sample must contain: